 Group and instance CI/CD variables

-Some variables are relevant at the group level, or even organization level, and could be useful to all projects in a group or instance.
-Define the variables in the group or instance settings so all projects within those scopes can use the variables without actually needing to know the values.
+Some variables are relevant at the group level, or even instance level, and could be useful to all projects in a group or instance.
+Define the variables in the group or instance settings so all projects within those scopes can use the variables without actually needing to know the value or having to create the variables for the lower scope.
 For example, a common value that needs to be updated in multiple projects can be easily managed if it stays up-to-date in a single place.
 Alternatively, multiple projects could use a specific password without actually needing to know the value of the password itself.

 Jobs and pipelines as environments